Period Relations for Standard $L$-functions of Symplectic Type: Four Local Theorems

-The rest of this subsection is devoted to a proof of Theorem \ref{0lemma: Z circ f rational}.
-As usual, let $\overline \BQ\subset \BC$ denote the field of the algebraic numbers.
-Unless otherwise specified, a subscript group or a superscript group respectively indicates the coinvariant space or the invariant space of a group representation over any field. \begin{lemma} There is a $\BQ(\Pi_\BK)$-rational structure $\Pi_\BK^\circ$ of the representation $\Pi_\BK$ such that
+We give a proof of Theorem \ref{0lemma: Z circ f rational} as follows.
+Let $\overline \BQ\subset \BC$ denote the field of the algebraic numbers.
+Unless otherwise specified, a subscript group or a superscript group respectively indicates the coinvariant space or the invariant space of a group representation over any field. \begin{lemma} There is a $\BQ(\Pi_\BK)$-rational structure $\Pi_\BK^\circ$ of the representation $\Pi_\BK$ such that $\lambda_{\BK}(\Pi_\BK^\circ)\subset \overline \BQ$. \end{lemma}